First Published: 15th of May, 2020.

 Further, Mr. Charandass explained that the closure of the Canje Sugar Estate – in the village where he resided – had a severe psychological and social impact on him.
 Thousands of people were left without jobs and thousands of families put on the breadline without a contingency plan.
 In the afternoons, he said, when he would sit and play dominoes in front of his home, he was unable to face his villagers who walked past staring at him – a man who was supposed to represent them in parliament but who was, at that time, part of a government which had betrayed them.

-Fearing for his life which was already being threatened, Mr. Persaud left the next day on a chartered flight for Canada.
+Fearing for his life which was already being threatened, Mr. Persaud fled the next day on a chartered flight for Canada.

 The APNU/AFC government fell by a no-confidence motion on December 21, 2018, but remained illegally in power until Guyana’s next elections in March 2, 2020.
 The constitution of Guyana requires the government to, in the event of having lost to a no-confidence motion, assume caretaker status and call elections within 3 months.
 But the APNU/AFC breached the constitution, going to court instead to try to prove that 33 was not a majority of a 65 member parliament, and held business as usual until the March 2, 2020 elections.